rexlee8776/drill/README.md

 # drill
-drill project is for drill.
+drill project is a collection of useful configs.